-Notifying national authority and scope of the notification 1.1 Name of the notifying authority National Committee for Macroprudential Oversight 1.2 Type of measure intended (also for reviews of existing measures) Activate a new SRB 2.
+Notifying national authority and scope of the notification 1.1 Name of the notifying authority National Committee for Macroprudential Oversight 1.2 Type of measure intended (also for reviews of existing measures) Periodical recalibration of the SRB 2.
 Description of the notified measure 2.1 Institutions covered by the intended SRB The systemic risk buffer is applicable to all credit institutions Romanian legal persons.
-The following vulnerabilities across the national financial system have been identified: (i) the possibility of a renewed increase in non-performing loan ratios, following the rise in interest rates and the slowdown in the balance sheet clean-up process; (ii) the tensions surrounding macroeconomic equilibria.
-2.2 Buffer rate The level of the systemic risk buffer is set at 0 percent, 1 percent or 2 percent, according to the 12 months average of the non-performing loans ratio and the coverage ratio with provisions reported by each individual credit institution, in accordance with the following methodology: (Article 133(11)(f) of the CRD) Non-performing loans ratio Coverage ration with provisions Buffer rate (% of CET1 capital applied to total RWA) < 5% > 55% 0% 5% > 55% 1% < 5% < 55% 1% 5% < 55% 2% risk management process and to icipated shocks, amid structural
+The vulnerabilities identified across the national financial system when the SRB was implemented are still present: (i) the possibility of a renewed increase in non-performing loan ratios, following the rise in 2.2 Buffer rate (Article 133(11)(f) of the CRD) interest rates and the slowdown in the balance sheet clean-up process; (ii) the tensions surrounding macroeconomic equilibria.
+The level of the systemic risk buffer is set at 0 percent, 1 percent or 2 percent, according to the 12 months average of the non-performing loans ratio and the coverage ratio with provisions reported by each individual credit institution, in accordance with the methodology established in the implementation process of the SRB: Non-performing loans ratio Coverage ration with provisions Buffer rate (% of CET1 capital applied to total RWA) < 5% > 55% 0% 5% > 55% 1% < 5% < 55% 1% 5% < 55% 2% This approach was implemented d in order to support the credit r risk management process and to increase the resilience of the banking sector against unanticipated shocks, amid structural unfavourable circumstances.